-This ‘how to’ draws on What Works Scotland’s previous work on facilitating and developing collaborative approaches to continuing professional development and collaborative action research (CAR).
+This ‘how to’ draws on the authors’ previous work in facilitating and developing collaborative approaches to continuing professional development and collaborative action research (CAR).

-Within the context of What Works Scotland we have developed a CAR approach that provides an overarching framework to allow the distinctiveness of each case study site to be investigated, therefore illuminating the nuance and context specificity of developments within each setting while providing an overarching structure and process to support the identification of key themes and trends across the wider What Works Scotland programme of research.
+What Works Scotland has developed a CAR approach that provides an overarching framework to allow the distinctiveness of each case study site to be investigated, therefore illuminating the nuance and context specificity of developments within each setting while providing an overarching structure and process to support the identification of key themes and trends across the wider What Works Scotland programme of research.

-This document focuses specifically on designing CAR to engage a broader constituency beyond a committed band of enthusiasts.
-A common issue associated with CAR is the failure to recognise different approaches are needed to draw in other leaders and staff who have been less involved or appear less interested in the idea.
+In this paper Christopher Chapman and Mark Hadfield focus specifically on designing CAR to engage a broader constituency beyond a committed band of enthusiasts, explaining that a common issue associated with CAR is the failure to recognise different approaches are needed to draw in other leaders and staff who have been less involved or appear less interested in the idea.
 This can result in a small group of activists who quickly become a marginalised clique rather than part of a purposeful widespread movement.

 Therefore, those involved in developing CAR initiatives must make a clear distinction between the processes used in working with enthusiasts (micro-mobilisation) and those used to bring in other colleagues.